The best way to contain disease, is to know your COVID status. Get tested if:

 - You will receive a call from a contact tracer to identify close contacts and identify your needs to isolate safely.

-If you have no symptoms at the end of your self-isolation period, you can resume normal activities.
 If you still feel sick, call your doctor for next steps.

 Seek medical care immediately or call 911 if someone has emergency warning signs of severe COVID-19: